Sahava Baranow: Notgeld

 MoDA holds a total of sixty Notgeld or 'emergency money' banknotes in the reference collection which belonged to the designer Charles Hasler.
-The notes are double-sided and printed with their monetary value, information about the village, town or province of issue and colourful illustrations.
+UCL student Sahava Baranow found out more about them.

 During the war Germany’s population had to get used to substitute rubber from petroleum, substitute coffee from acorns, and even substitute clothing and underwear, made from paper.
-But above all, there was a desperate shortage of metal, and early on in the war individuals began to collect small denomination Reichsmark coins, because the value of the metal that they were made from had exceeded the value of their face value.
+But above all, there was a desperate shortage of metal.
+Early on in the war individuals began to collect small denomination Reichsmark coins, because the value of the metal that they were made from had exceeded their face value.

 The text and images on Notgeld express regional memory and identity.
 They are illustrations of local pride, intended to promote a city’s attractions and stories.
 The notes were meant to awaken the curiosity of tourists and travellers, and to convey the civic pride of a town’s inhabitants.
 Through a glimpse at some of the banknotes, the public mood from a particular part of Germany becomes tangible.
 Some banknotes are highly humorous or sarcastic, even making fun of Notgeld itself.
 Others are more earnest, and then there are examples which are rather sober and less ornate.

 One glance at a piece of Notgeld can easily reveal the public mood from a particular region and time of Germany.
-This piece (CH 5/4/2/5/39) from Glatz (now Kłodzko, Poland) shows a man teaching a child to save money and store it safely in a piggy bank.
+This piece from Glatz (now Kłodzko, Poland) shows a man teaching a child to save money and store it safely in a piggy bank.

 When municipalities and other issuing bodies recognized the popularity of Notgeld, they continued to issue colourful banknotes specifically for collectors.
 These particular types of Notgeld are known as Serienscheine, (serial notes) as a number of banknotes were often printed in the form of a series that told a particular story.
 These collector notes were issued with a very short validity period and often they had already expired when the Notgeld was issued.

 One example for such a series of Notgeld is this intricately illustrated banknote from Döbeln (CH 5/4/2/5/58).
 It is part of a series consisting of eight banknotes that tell the story of how the brave and loyal woman of Kriebstein managed to trick margrave Frederick the Warlike and the Elector of Saxony.